PrunaAI/pruna/docs/user_manual/customize_algorithm.rst

         """

         algorithm_name = "superfast"
+        group_tags = [AlgorithmTag.COMPILER]
         references = {"GitHub": "/url/to/GitHub"}
         tokenizer_required = False
         processor_required = False
         dataset_required = False
         runs_on = ["cpu", "cuda"]
+        compatible_before = ["quanto"]
-        compatible_algorithms = dict(quantizer=["quanto"])
+        save_fn = SAVE_FUNCTIONS.save_before_apply

-Step 4.
+Step 3.
 Add Algorithm Attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - docstring: The docstring should be concise and describe the algorithm in a way that is easy to understand.
 The description paragraph of the algorithm will be used to automatically generate the algorithm's documentation.
 - ``algorithm_name``: Identifier used to activate the algorithm, name should be in snake case.
+- ``group_tags``: A list of tags that fit or describe the general group the algorithm belongs to, e.g. ``AlgorithmTag.COMPILER``.
 - ``references``: A dictionary of any references that can be provided for the algorithm, typically a link to the GitHub repository or a paper.
 - ``tokenizer_required``, ``processor_required``, ``dataset_required``: Indicate required components.
 - ``runs_on``: Define which of the hardwares listed in ``SUPPORTED_DEVICES`` are compatible with the algorithm.
-- ``compatible_algorithms``: Lists compatible algorithms, i.e. any algorithm that can be applied on the same model together with the current algorithm.
+- ``compatible_before`` and ``compatible_after``: Lists compatible algorithms, i.e. any algorithm that can be applied on the same model together with the current algorithm.
 This compatibility should be specified both ways; if “quanto” is compatible with “superfast”, “superfast” must also list “quanto”.
-- Additionally, you might have to specify a saving function.
+These lists are used to determine the order in which algorithms are applied.
+If the ordering w.r.t. a compatible algorithm does not matter, you can add the compatible algorithm to both lists.
+- ``save_fn``: The saving function to use for the algorithm.
+This is used to determine how the model should be saved and loaded after the algorithm has been applied.
 We provide more details on this in the section below.

-Step 5.
+Step 4.
 Define Hyperparameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Define hyperparameters using `ConfigSpace <https://automl.github.io/ConfigSpace/latest/reference/hyperparameters/>`_, allowing users to configure the backend and mode.